jrb28/telo-2022-16/MNIST/readme.md

 - The `folder_out` specified above is also consistent with the folder structure in this repo, although a different output path could be specified if desired.
 - The `scen_name` argument is a label to be associated with the particular parameters being used.
 All results are put in the folder at this path `out_folder/scen_name`.

-To execute from the command line, open a command  prompt that recognizes the path to the python executable (either an Anaconda command prompt or a Windows command prompt if the environemnt variables are set properly to find the python executable) and execute this command (with some example input arguments):
+To execute from the command line, open a command  prompt that recognizes the path to the python executable (either an Anaconda command prompt or a Windows command prompt if the environment variables are set properly to find the python executable) and execute this command (with some example input arguments):
 ><pre><code>python <em>file_path_to_code</em>/ga_mnist_adv_worker_rank-sel.py 0 L2 rank-linear rand 0.9 FF.json FF.h5 ../output/ ../input/ 1000 0.7 0.00255  2000 0_L2_rl_rand_FF_1000_2000<\code></pre>
 A similar command can be used with `ga_mnist_adv_worker_rank-sel_cnn.py` although the neural network files, `CNN.json` and `CNN.h5`, would be referenced in the input arguments.